 • size and moisture content of the tomatoes

-• We enjoy eating “moist dried” tomatoes right out of the jar for a burst-of-tomato snack.
-We also add them to various salads, wraps, stuffing, and more.
+• We enjoy eating moist-dried tomatoes right out of the jar for a burst-of-tomato snack.
+We also add them to various salads, wraps, stuffings, and more.
 Many Italian recipes call for sautéing garlic in olive oil.
-Consider slicing “moist dried” tomatoes into ribbons, then adding them to the pan during that step.
+Consider slicing moist-dried tomatoes into ribbons, then adding them to the pan during that step.
 They are especially delicious in hot or cold pasta dishes that call for a pesto or olive oil dressing.
 Even just a bit of these gems adds a welcome bursts of flavor – there’s no need to overdo it.

-• Soak “leathery dried” tomatoes in a small amount of warm water until they are softened.
-Once they’re softened, use them either sliced or whole in various dishes as described above.
+• Soak leathery-dried tomatoes in a small amount of warm water until they are softened.
+Once they’re softened, slice into ribbons (or use as is) in various dishes as described above.
 You can add the tomato infused soaking water to your dish too.

-Technically, if kept in an air tight container, “moist dry” tomatoes will last indefinitely in the freezer and “leathery dry” tomatoes will last indefinitely in the pantry.
+Technically, if kept in an airtight container, moist-dry tomatoes will last indefinitely in the freezer and leathery-dry tomatoes will last indefinitely in a dark, dry, cool location.
 The longer they are stored; however, the more nutrients will be lost.
 So try to use them within a year.

 How to make tomato powder and what is it used for?

-- Put the powder into a glass jar with a tight fitting lid and store away from light and heat.
+- Put the powder into a glass jar with a tight fitting lid and store in a dark, dry, cool location.

 As you can imagine, tomato powder packs a tomato punch.
 It can be added to soups, sprinkled on anemic tomatoes (to boost their flavor), sauces, and more.